-Trade marks can be one of the most valuable assets to your business.
+Trade marks are one of the most valuable assets your business has.
 Trade marks are territorial, meaning that they apply on a country-by-country basis.
 It is therefore important to have a clear strategy in terms of international trade mark protection that focuses on the jurisdictions which are, or are likely to become, commercially significant for your business.

 For companies for whom brand image or intellectual property (IP) generally is important, a portfolio of trade marks, either at home or further afield can help protect the company’s identity and value, and allow its market share to be maintained or grow.